Abhishek7490/laravel-employee-management/README.md

 github link = https://github.com/Abhishek7490/laravel-employee-management

-whenever you run the php artisan migrate the front url will open. if you set front url/admin like that it will open admin side with login and register page.
+on env file set your slack webhook url on SLACK_WEBHOOK_URL on this varibale. and for email set your email configuration in env file. whenever you run the php artisan migrate the front url will open. if you set front url/admin like that it will open admin side with login and register page.